FarisPalayi/Order-summary-component/README.md

 - Also, learned how to make an XMLHttpRequest(xhr).
 This was what used to make requests before the Fetch API.
 - Learned how to get a recommended vscode extension notification using the .vscode/extensions.json file.
   By adding an extension's identifier as the value of `recommendations` in the extensions.json file in the .vscode directory.
-For example: vscode .env syntax highlighter extension's identifier is "esbenp.prettier-vscode".
+For example: vscode .env syntax highlighter extension's identifier is "irongeek.vscode-env".
 To show that as a recommended extension, add

   ```json
   // .vscode/extensions.json